U.S. Energy Information Administration logo

 This page has no sub-navigation.
 Skip to page content.

-No, the U.S. Energy Information Administration (EIA) does not collect or publish data on electricity rates, or tariffs, for the sale or purchase of electricity, or on demand charges for electricity service.
-Also, EIA does not publish retail electricity rates or prices for peak or off-peak periods (sometimes referred to as time-of-use rates).
+No, we do not collect or publish data on electricity rates or tariffs for electricity sales and purchases or on demand charges for electricity service.
+Also, EIA does not publish retail electricity rates or prices for peak or off-peak periods (sometimes referred to as time-of-day or time-of-use rates).

-EIA does publish the number of utility customers that are enrolled in time-based electricity rate programs, which are administered through a tariff.
-The data include the number of participants in time-of-use, real time, variable peak, critical peak pricing, and critical peak rebate programs.
-The data are collected with the EIA-861 survey and published in the Dynamic Pricing file of the EIA-861 database.
+We publish the number of utility customers enrolled in time-based electricity rate programs—which are administered through a tariff, including time-of-use, real time, variable peak, and critical-peak pricing—and in critical-peak rebate programs.
+We collect the data on Form EIA-861 and publish it in the Dynamic Pricing file of the EIA-861 database on our website.

-The Utility Rate Database, sponsored in part by the U.S. Department of Energy (DOE), is a free source of rate structure information from utilities in the United States.
-Utility rates for cities in the United States are available at DOE's Open Energy Information (OpenEI) platform.
-Individual utilities may also have detailed rate/tariff schedules and demand charges.
+The Utility Rate Database, sponsored, in part, by the U.S. Department of Energy (DOE), is a free source of rate structure information from utilities in the United States.
+Utility rates for cities in the United States are available on DOE's Open Energy Information (OpenEI) platform.
+Individual utilities may also have detailed rate and tariff schedules and demand charges.

-There are links to the electricity price data that EIA publishes in Does EIA publish electricity consumption and price data by state and by utility?
+Does EIA publish electricity sales and price data by state and by utility?

 Other FAQs about Electricity